Home cinema acoustics: Design the best sounding room

 One of the many reasons we enjoy visiting the local cinema is the sound.
 Dialogue is crystal clear, every musical note is faithfully reproduced and ambient sounds draw your future into the storyline.

 This isn’t an accident.
 But a result of clever acoustic design.
 The room uses acoustic treatments to balance the frequencies and optimized speaker placement to distribute sound.

 Simply using a 5.1 AV receiver with multiple speakers in your home cinema is only a part of the equation.
 You also need to optimise the room and their placement.

-By taking some simple steps, you can ensure your cinema room has the best acoustics and enjoy movies exactly as the director intended.
+By taking some simple steps, you can ensure when you build a home cinema, that it has the best acoustics, so that you can enjoy movies exactly as the director intended.
 Here are some of the home cinema acoustics you should consider adding to your room.

 What’s the optimum speaker placement?

 As most home cinemas are built using a 5.1 channel surround sound system with 5 speakers and a subwoofer, we’ll be focusing on this configuration.

 While there is some science involved in speaker placement and acoustic treatment, there is also a degree of give and take.
 If it doesn’t sound quite right, experiment until you’re happy.

 Firstly, ensure speakers are at least 60 cm from walls, corners and large pieces of furniture.
 This helps to effectively produce mid-range and mid-bass frequencies.

 Speakers are generally designed so that they produce their optimum sound when they’re level with the listener’s ear.
 Where possible, use the high-quality speaker wire and keep cable lengths short.